 “Sun Choke” is firm from the outset that telling a linear narrative is a secondary priority to creating a mesmeric mindscape of a movie.
 Cresciman might classify his experiment in daylight horror as a personality study, but really it is an exercise in executing on cerebral atmosphere.

 While Mathew Rudenberg’s dreamlike cinematography makes an indelible impression from intentionally minimalist production design, striking performances further anchor the film in a uniquely hypnotic tone.
 With only three primary actresses driving a character-focused movie, casting is critical.
 In that respect, “Sun Choke” scores a hat trick.

-Sarah Hagan’s distinct girl-next-door look is perfect for the part of Margo.
+Sarah Hagan’s distinct girl-next-door look is perfect for the part of Janie.
 Her presence suggests fearsome and fragile simultaneously, like a tender eggshell protecting a volcanic yolk waiting for any small fracture to give way to an eruption.
 Infusing experience is veteran genre actress Barbara Crampton as shadily motivated caretaker Irma.
 The black comedy campiness of a decapitated head performing oral sex fades further into memory in the face of a fierce performance unlike anything seen from her before.
 Sara Malakul Lane has less to do than Hagan and Crampton, though her point on the triangle of role importance and acting ability is no less sharp than the other two.